-- vote - stand as a candidate in elections - live in any area in South Africa - choose your trade, occupation or profession - be given a South African passport for travel to other countries - come into South Africa even if you have lived somewhere else for a long time
+- Stand as a candidate in elections - Live in any area in South Africa - Choose your trade, occupation or profession - Be given a South African passport for travel to other countries - Come to South Africa even if you have lived somewhere else for a long time

-None of these rights apply to people who are not South African citizens, even if they have lived legally in this country for very many years until they become South African citizens.
+None of these rights apply to people who are not South African citizens, even if they have lived legally in this country for many years until they become South African citizens.
 The government can pass laws which give certain rights to non-citizens but government can also pass a law which takes the vote away from them.